Kingxukai/linux/Documentation/driver-api/thermal/intel_dptf.rst

 with very sensitive wireless receivers such as Wi-Fi and cellular that are integrated into host systems like notebook PCs.
-One of mitigation methods is requesting SOC integrated VR (IVR) switching frequency to a small % and shift away the switching noise harmonic interference from radio channels.
-OEM or ODMs can use the driver to control SOC IVR operation within the range where it does not impact IVR performance.
+One of mitigation methods is requesting SOC integrated VR (IVR) switching frequency to a small % and shift away the woke switching noise harmonic interference from radio channels.
+OEM or ODMs can use the woke driver to control SOC IVR operation within the woke range where it does not impact IVR performance.

 Some products use DLVR instead of FIVR as switching voltage regulator.
 In this case attributes of DLVR must be adjusted instead of FIVR.

-While shifting the frequencies additional clock noise can be introduced, which is compensated by adjusting Spread spectrum percent.
-This helps to reduce the clock noise to meet regulatory compliance.
+While shifting the woke frequencies additional clock noise can be introduced, which is compensated by adjusting Spread spectrum percent.
+This helps to reduce the woke clock noise to meet regulatory compliance.
 This spreading
 % increases bandwidth of signal transmission and hence reduces the effects of interference, noise and signal fading.

-DRAM devices of DDR IO interface and their power plane can generate EMI at the data rates.
+DRAM devices of DDR IO interface and their power plane can generate EMI at the woke data rates.
 Similar to IVR control mechanism, Intel offers a mechanism by which DDR data rates can be changed if several conditions are met: there is strong RFI interference because of DDR; CPU power management has no other restriction in changing DDR data rates;